Murti

 A murti is an embodiment of the divine, the ultimate reality or Brahman, to some Hindus.
 In a religious context, they are found in Hindu temples or homes, where they may be treated as a beloved guest and serve as a participant of puja.
 On other occasions, they serve as the centre of attention in annual festive processions; these are called utsava murti.
 The earliest murti are mentioned by Pāṇini in the 4th century BCE.
 Prior to that, the agnicayana ritual ground seemed to serve as a template for the temple.

-A murti (also spelt murthi) may also referred to as a vigraha, pratima or simply deity.
+A murti may also be referred to as a vigraha, pratima or simply deity.

-Hindu devotees go to the mandirs to take darshan, offer naivedya to deity, do puja and aarti.
+Hindu devotees go to the mandirs to take darshan, bringing prepared offerings of naivedya to be blessed at the altar before the deity, and to perform puja and aarti.

 Etymology and nomenclature

-Murti literally means any solid body or form with definite shape or limits produced from material elements.
-It contrasts with mind, thought and the immaterial in ancient Indian literature.
-The term also refers to any embodiment, manifestation, incarnation, personification, appearance, image, idol or statue of a deity.
+Murti literally means any solid body or form with a definite shape or limits produced from material elements.
+It contrasts with the mind, thought, and immaterial in ancient Indian literature.
+The term also refers to any embodiment, manifestation, incarnation, personification, appearance, image, idol, or statue of a deity.